greenelab/xswap-manuscript/manuscript.md

     P_{i,j} = \frac{d(u_i) d(v_j)}{\sqrt{(d(u_i) d(v_j))^2 + (m - d(u_i) - d(v_j) + 1)^2}}
 \end{equation}

-Because the modified form of the approximation offers a much superior fit to the data, we chose to include only the modified version in the Python package released, and we used only the modified form throughout our analysis.
+Because the modified form of the approximation offers a much superior fit to the data, we chose to include only the modified version in the Python package released, and we used the modified form throughout our analysis.

 ### Networks used for comparison {#networks}